EduardoLopes/todo-app/README.md

 # todo-app

-this is a todo app made using various frameworks
+this is the same todo app made using various different lib/frameworks